-- 6. In the Additional Directives box, type USE (MigrateRM.dir), then click Apply. - 7.
+- 6. In the Additional Directives box, click and in the Additional directives dialog box, type USE(MigrateRM.dir) and click OK, then click Apply. - 7.
 Click OK to save the project.

 The directives in the .dir file are applied to your project.